RaincloudTheDragon/Rainys-Bulk-Scene-Tools/readme.md

 8. Apply material calculation to selected objects if preferred.
 9. Manually set display color for objects that couldn't be calculated, or weren't calculated to your preference.

+## Workflow for unpacking and organizing all textures

+1. Pack all images (File > external data > pack resources, or BST > Bulk Path Management > Workflow > Pack)
+2. Rename all image (datablocks) as preferred (can be easily done within the Bulk Operations dropdown, but I also recommend the Simple Renaming extension available from the Blender community)
+3. Remap all image paths as preferred (Bulk Operations)
+4. Bulk Path Management > Save All (If selected, will save selected, if none are selected, will save all images in file)
+5. Remove pack

 ### Updating the addon

 The addon will automatically check for updates when Blender starts.
 You can also: